Chile-Australia Free Trade Agreement

 trade of product reached USD 883 million.

-Australian exports to Chile include coal (USD 136 million), beef, civil engineering equipment, specialized machinery, and parts.
+Australian exports to Chile include coal (USD 136 million), beef, civil engineering equipment, specialised machinery, and parts.

 - Imports of Australia from Chile: USD 552 million.